zjc0507/datascienceunitec/HelloWorld.md

 i) x[x < 6] <- 0
 j) x[x <= 5] <- 0
 k) x[x == 0] <- 6

+g),k) f?

 12. Use the Session 1&2 Data Set (available on Moodle) to answer Questions 12-17.
 Extract the first 2 rows of the data frame and print them to the console.
 What does the output look like?

 13. How many observations (i.e. rows) are in this data frame?
 a) 45
 b) 129
+c) 153
-c) 153d) 160
+d) 160

 14. What is the value of Ozone in the 47th row?
 [0.25]
 a) 63
 b) 18